voedselen/orders/README.md

-<h1>This is the FHICT Gitlab project for the Voedselen customer-facing application.</h1>
+<h1>This is the Github project for the Voedselen order API backend.</h1>